 - If the student is planning to attend their Graduation Ceremony they need to request a Completion Letter, processed by Student Central, and then discuss their intentions with DIBP.

 All International Student Visa Holders are reminded that must comply with Condition 8533 of their Student Visa: Notify the University of your Contact Address in Australia.

 Students will be in breach of Condition 8533 of their Student Visa, and run the risk of their visa being cancelled, if they have not provided the University with their current Australian residential address.

 Students are required to inform the University within seven days of any changes to their current residential address.
 To update a current residential address, students need to log in to myUNSW, and go to the My Student Profile tab > My Student Services channel > Personal Details > Address.

 If students need further information, they should contact Student Development International, Ground Floor, John Goodsell Building on 9385 5333.

-Students who need to extend their visa will be required to obtain a new eCOE by filling in a Visa Extension/Amendment form (pdf), also available from UNSW Student Central.
+Students who need a new visa will be required to obtain a new Confirmation of Enrolment (CoE).
+The Confirmation of Enrolment Request form, also available from Student Development International.
 The form must be certified by their program or faculty authority.

 Research Students: You need to complete the Visa Amendment/Extension Request Form (pdf).
 The form must be certified by your program or faculty authority.
 Please Note: Extensions can only be approved in limited circumstances.
 Please submit documented evidence with your application.
 For further information please contact the Graduate Research School.